marketable-it-skills/s17-es2023-module_c-commercial-open-api/project-description.md

-# Test Project Outline – Module C – Products Management
+# Test Project Outline – Module C – Commercial Open API

+#### Competition time
+3 hours

 ## Introduction

 Module C will focus on the implementation of a REST API.

-## Description of project and Tasks
+## General Description of Project and Tasks

 The competitors will be asked to create a REST API that will be used commercially.
 The API must be built with features which allow it to be commercialized and made available publicly and openly.
 The functionality created by competitors in